Beckhoff-USA-Community/XTS_Base/Documentation/docs/CodeReference/Objects/Zone.md

 # Zone Object

-> The Zone object provides a method for grabbing all Movers within a specified geographic area on the track.
+> The Zone object provides a way to select all Movers within a specified geographic area on the track.
 A Zone is defined by a Start Position and an End Position, and returns every mover between these points.
 Zones are especially useful for programming recovery scenarios.
 When using track management, zones make use of TrackId and only return movers that are both within the zones defined geographic area and have a matching TrackId.

 ## Setup & Execution